naeemqaswar/google-maps-js/README.md

 # Google Maps Javascript API
-It's a collection of Google Map API integration samples from basic to advanced, which can benifit begginers as well as expert developers to use these code snippets as their code base.
+It's a collection of Google Map API integration samples from basic to advanced, which can benefit beginners as well as experts to use these code snippets as their code base to create a complex map.

 # Available Features
 <ul>